 The LM628/LM629 are dedicated motion-control processors designed for use with a variety of DC and brushless DC servo motors, and other servomechanisms which provide a quadrature incremental position feedback signal.
 The parts perform the intensive, real-time computational tasks required for high performance digital motion control.
 The host control software interface is facilitated by a high-level command set.
 The LM628 has an 8-bit output which can drive either an 8-bit or a 12-bit DAC.
 The components required to build a servo system are reduced to the DC motor/actuator, an incremental encoder, a DAC, a power amplifier, and the LM628.
 An LM629-based system is similar, except that it provides an 8-bit PWM output for directly driving H-switches.
-The parts are fabricated in NMOS and packaged in a 28-pin dual in-line package, and are offered in both 6 MHz and 8 MHz maximum frequency versions.
-The suffixes -6 and -8, respectively, are used to designate version.
+The parts are fabricated in NMOS and packaged in a 28-pin dual in-line package or a 24-pin surface mount package (LM629 only).
+Both 6 MHz and 8 MHz maximum frequency versions are available with the suffixes -6 and -8, respectively, used to designate the versions.
 They incorporate an SDA core processor and cells designed by SDA.